pieforproviders/pieforproviders/docs/narrative_data_model.md

 - based on **Child**'s age, **County** where care is received, QRIS rating of the **Business** [some other info?] - associate a **SubsidyRule** with each **ChildApproval**

-- check on **Child**'s address because the provider will not receive a subsidy for a child that is not a resident of Illinois
+- check on **Child**'s address because the provider will not receive a subsidy for a child that is not a resident of Illinois [TO BE IMPLEMENTED]

 This concludes onboarding and creating subsidy cases at the beginning of a user's account setup.
 It should be noted that when a child is renewed for the subsidy: